ian-coccimiglio/border_exclusion/README.md

 Have you ever tried to remove labels or ROIs from a dedicated region, but struggled to exclude the objects you were interested in?

 Then this plugin is for you!
-* ✅ Works on label images
+* ✅ Works on 2D label images
-* ✅ Works on binary masks
+* ✅ Works on 2D binary masks
-* ✅ Works on collections of ROIs
+* ✅ Works on 2D ROIs
 * ✅ Fast on large images when interpolated
+* ❎ 3D labels/ROIs

 Parameters:
 * Keep Overlaps: If true, this will keep any labels/rois overlapping with the boundary.
 Otherwise, all overlaps are excluded.